colinleach/learning-track-doodles/kotlin/basics.md

 ```

 Functions within Exercism will usually return a value (because of the way the test runner is structured).
-To use Kotlin more widely, it may be useful to know that a function which returns no value can omit the return type and the return type.
+To use Kotlin more widely, it may be useful to know that a function which returns no value can omit the return type and the return keyword.

 It is then said to have a `Unit` return type: equivalent to `void` in Java and several other languages.